Copilot

 Illustration: SAMexpert

-The E5 portion of E7 is not today's E5.
-From 1 July 2026, Microsoft is folding several current add-ons into E5 alongside the price increase from $57 to $60 (+5.3%).
-These include Intune Plan 2 with Remote Help and Advanced Analytics, Intune Endpoint Privilege Management, Enterprise App Management, Cloud PKI, and Security Copilot.
+The E5 portion of E7 reflects the expanded E5 rolling out from June through August 2026, alongside the 1 July 2026 price increase from $57 to $60 (+5.3%).
+The new E5 additions include Intune Plan 2 with Remote Help and Advanced Analytics, Intune Endpoint Privilege Management, Enterprise App Management, and Cloud PKI.
+Security Copilot inclusion in E5 was announced separately at Ignite 2025 and formalised in the January 2026 Product Terms.
 Some of these, such as Defender for Office 365 Plan 1, are being added to E3 as well.

 SCUs reset monthly with no rollover.
-Exceed the allocation, and overage costs $6 per SCU on a pay-as-you-go basis, which is 50% more than the provisioned capacity rate of $4 per SCU per hour.
-The standalone consumption product remains avaliable for customers without E5.
+Throttling and pay-as-you-go overage at $6 per SCU are both planned but not yet active; Microsoft will give 30 days' notice before activation.
+The standalone consumption product remains available for customers without E5.
 As we have noted previously, 400 SCUs per 1,000 users may not survive the first week in an active security operations centre (SOC), and the monthly reset without rollover punishes the spiky workloads that are characteristic of security operations.
-Do not count Security Copilot in E5 as "free."
-Count the allocation, model realistic usage, and budget for overage.
+Do not count Security Copilot in E5 as "free".
+Count the allocation and model realistic usage.
+Once Microsoft activates throttling and overage billing, exceeding the cap will either block analysts or cost $6 per SCU.

 Security Copilot in E5 allocates 400 SCUs per 1,000 users per month.
 Overage costs $6 per SCU — 50% above the provisioned rate.
 Do not count it as "free."